Álvaro de Vasconcelos: Career

 As well as being a regular columnist in the Portuguese and international press, he is author and co-editor of many books, articles and reports, notably in the areas of the EU's Common Foreign and Security Policy (CFSP), Euro-Mediterranean relations and on the theme of world order, such as Portugal: A European Story, La PESC: Ouvrir l'Europe au Monde, The European Union, Mercosul and the New World Order, and A European Strategy for the Mediterranean.

+In 2016, he founded the International think tank Forum Demos.

 Personal life

-Álvaro de Vasconcelos is a Chevalier of the Order of the Légion d’Honneur (France) and a Comendador do Ordem do Rio Branco (Brazil).
+Álvaro de Vasconcelos is a Knight of the French Legion of Honor and a Comendador do Ordem do Rio Branco (Brazil).
 He was married to the late Maria do Rosário de Moraes Vaz, Director of Programmes at the IEEI, Lisbon.
-He was first married to a French lady, Brigitte Courot with whom he had one daughter.
+He was first married to a Frenchwoman, Brigitte Courot with whom he had one daughter.
 With Rosário de Moraes Vaz he had two daughters.